Diffusion occurs when molecules move:

 All the three

-Reason — Root hairs are long and thin so they can penetrate between soil particles and they have a large surface area for absorption of water which in return, increases the speed at which water and nutrients can be absorbed.
-The cell sap in the root hair cell is said to be of a high concentration as it contains more solutes compared to the surrounding soil water.
+Reason — Root hairs are long and thin, so they can penetrate between soil particles.
+They have a large surface area for absorption of water, which increases the rate of absorption.
+Their cell membrane is semi-permeable, allowing water to enter by osmosis.
+The cell sap in the root hair cell is of a higher concentration as it contains more solutes compared to the surrounding soil water.
 This promotes water absorption.

 Transpiration is defined as: